Software

 “Users no longer have to worry about what version is running.
 Microsoft doesn’t have to worry about people running old versions,” said Dandrea.

-It is not a manual process on the end user’s system.
-It is transparent to Microsoft as well.
-Users can trust that the Skype installation is not going to interfere with any other application on their system.
+It is not a manual process on the end user’s system, and it is transparent to Microsoft as well.
+Users can trust that the Skype installation will not interfere with any other application on their system.

 For Microsoft, it means the application is tamper-proof.
 It can not be modified on the user’s system or compromised by another application, explained Dandrea.